 These stories bring us to what goes on behind the doors at Proctor & Gambles and bring us to the sidelines of NFL team tactics.
 All in all, it presents valid arguments when it comes to habit building and explains it in a way you have never seen before.

 Written by Deepak Chopra, Chopra uses all his years of teaching and distills them into seven simple principles or laws that you can apply to see success in The Seven Spiritual Laws of Success.

 Beyond that, the book aims to shatter the myths surrounding success and gives the reader a peek at what it’s really all about.

-Written by the former First Lady of the 34th US President, Michelle Obama’s book is one of the many powerful audio autobiographical books you can get this year.
-In short, it’s a powerful and inspiring memoir from her that explains in vivid detail the events that helped shape who she is today.
+Written by the former First Lady of the 34th US President, Michelle Obama’s Becoming is one of the many powerful audio autobiographical books you can get this year.
+It’s a powerful and inspiring memoir from her that explains in vivid detail the events that helped shape who she is today.

 The book is simple in its direction, but you know precisely what you are getting into with this book, and I love it.

 24. I’ve Decided to Live 120 Years: The Ancient Secret to Longevity, Vitality, and Life Transformation

 One of the biggest problems in life is that it’s relatively short.
 While we have made leaps and bounds to prolong life, the average life expectancy of someone is about 79 years old.
 It’s still good considering how far we’ve come, but clearly, people have lived longer.